jnels124/Lab-game/README.md

 <br>
 -Shows the player when they win.
 <br>
--Asks the player if they want to play again.
+-Asks the player if they want to play again and, if so, starts the new game.
 <br>

 <h3>